 Even by today’s standards, the two compositions forming the bedrock of Hero Quest II are stunningly ambitious.
 Clocking in at 11 and 13 minutes respectively (without loops!), “In-Game 01” and “In-Game 02” bear witness to Phelan’s astounding ability to shape his pieces.
 He balances the development of his material with smartly judged repetitions of melody bits that underline the music’s earthy, folk-inspired nature (only the five minutes of low-key rambling that open “In-Game 02” disappoint).
 Both compositions feel like long, solemn processions through a medieval world full of roughly-hewn cathedrals and soldiers ploughing on through mud towards the battlefield, waiting in eerie silence before the ferocious clash of arms.

 There is little of the swash-buckling adventure and exuberant orchestrations often found in fantasy game scores.
-Instead, Hero Quest II paints its domain in many shades of brown and grey – a more realistic take on medieval times if you want, but certainly not one chosen very often by game composers of the era.
-The Amiga CD32s’ Red Book audio capacities prove crucial in allowing Phelan to clad such reflective material in vibrant timbres – just sample the extended bassoon solo opening “In-Game 01” (Phelan’s orchestral samples are first-rate for a 1994 game score).
-Besides, Hero Quest II can also change gears – for example, on “In-Game 03”, which combines medieval and baroque dance influences to utterly charming effect.
+Instead, Hero Quest II paints its domain in many shades of brown and grey — a more realistic take on medieval times if you want, but certainly not one chosen very often by game composers of the era.
+The Amiga CD32’s Red Book audio capacities prove crucial in allowing Phelan to clad such reflective material in vibrant timbres — listen to the extended bassoon solo opening “In-Game 01” (Phelan’s orchestral samples are first-rate for a 1994 game score).
+Besides, Hero Quest II can also change gears — on “In-Game 03”, for instance, which combines medieval and baroque dance influences to utterly charming effect.
 On the other end of the spectrum, “Menu” is both triumphant and grim, exploding into a monumental climax for towering brass backed by a vortex of swirling, biting strings.
-It’s a stunning moment of surprise – and you might well sum up the entire score with those words.
+It is a stunning moment of surprise — and you might well sum up the entire score with those words.

 Red Alarm Soundtrack